fenago/deep-learning-for-nlp/Lab Guides/chapter_15/Lab_9.md

-Chapter 15
-Project: Develop an Embedding +
-CNN Model for Sentiment Analysis
+# Project: Develop an Embedding + CNN Model for Sentiment Analysis
 Word embeddings are a technique for representing text where different words with similar meaning have a similar real-valued vector representation.
 They are a key breakthrough that has led to great performance of neural network models on a suite of challenging natural language